John La Rose: Life and work in Britain: 1961–2006

 La Rose was editor-in-chief of New Beacon Books until his death in 2006.
 He edited the occasional journal New Beacon Review (1968, 1985, 1986) and co-edited with Andrew Salkey the special issue of the magazine Savacou (Nos.
 9/10, 1974) that provided a comprehensive anthology of black writing in Britain during the period of the Caribbean Artists Movement.
 La Rose published his first collection of poems, Foundations, in 1966 and his second collection, Eyelets of Truth Within Me, in 1992 (both published by New Beacon Books).
 His poems and essays have been widely anthologised, and his journalism was published regularly in Race Today.
 He co-authored Kaiso Calypso Music: David Rudder in Conversation with John La Rose in 1990.

-In 1991 La Rose, together with a number of colleagues, founded the George Padmore Institute (GPI), a library, archive and educational research centre housing materials relating to the life experiences of Caribbean, African and Asian communities in Britain.
+In 1991, La Rose, together with a number of colleagues, founded the George Padmore Institute (GPI), a library, archive and educational research centre housing materials relating to the life experiences of Caribbean, African and Asian communities in Britain.
 The aims and objectives of the Institute are to organise: a library, educational resource and research centre, that will allow the materials in its care to be available for use by interested individuals and groups, both in person at the Institute and through the use of modern storage, retrieval and communication methods; educational and cultural activities, including conferences, courses, seminars, talks and readings; the publication of relevant materials.
 He was the Chairman of the George Padmore Institute from its inception until his death in 2006.

-In introducing La Rose's talk on "The Politics of Culture: Writing and Publishing Today", which he organised as the Borough of Islington's Writer in Residence in London in May 1985, the novelist, playwright and critic Ngũgĩ wa Thiong'o wrote:
+The novelist, playwright and critic Ngũgĩ wa Thiong'o, when introducing La Rose's talk on "The Politics of Culture: Writing and Publishing Today", which Ngũgĩ organised as the Borough of Islington's Writer in Residence in London in May 1985, stated:

 "John La Rose is immensely aware of the revolutionary potential of literature and culture in the world today.
 As a writer, publisher and cultural activist, he has helped in the growth of many writers in Africa, Caribbean, Europe and America.
 Rarely has anybody come into contact with him without being affected by his generous, searching, modern renaissance spirit."

 Personal life

-La Rose married his first wife Irma La Rose (née Hilaire) in 1954.
+In 1954, La Rose married his first wife Irma La Rose (née Hilaire, who had been born in Maracaibo, Venezuela, in 1930).
 They had two sons, Michael and Keith.

 La Rose had another son, Wole La Rose, with Sarah Swinburne White, his long-time partner and co-founder of New Beacon Books.

 Irma La Rose died in 2019.
-Sarah Swinburne White died in 2022.
+Sarah White, died in 2022.